 How far did they have to carry your stuff?
 Do you have a second floor, and were most of the boxes still there when the moving crew arrived to pick them up?
 Did they have to carry heavy items?
 How many movers did it take to empty your previous home or office?
 How many hours did it take to finish the task?

 Quality of the Movers

 Did you have a hard time communicating with them?
-Did they arrive on time?
-Did they handle your things with care?
+And did they arrive on time?
+How did they handle your things–with care?
 Did they wrap the fragile items before putting them in a box?
 If they show care in handling their relationship with you as a client and their duties in packing and moving your stuff, an extra tip will show your appreciation.